 Before purchasing a new rental property, you’ll want to have it inspected.
 There is a fee associated with this.
 However, paying for an inspection could help you avoid costly repairs in the future.
 This fee usually ranges from $200 to $500, depending on property type, size, and location.

 When you purchase a new property, there will be closing costs to incur.
 These generally range from 2 to 5% of the purchase price.
-Closing costs include the cost of the mortgage application, recording fees, and underwriting fees.
+Closing costs include the cost of the mortgage loan application, recording fees, and underwriting fees.

 Once you’ve purchased your property, you’ll need to market it to attract potential tenants.
 There are numerous ways you can do this, from digital ads, to social media, to flyers, to online marketplaces, and much more.
 So, determine what type of marketing you will do and factor it into your budget.